blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 **Go to faucet and request delegation for your pool.**

-Paste your pool id from above
+Paste your pool id from above.
 <a href="https://faucet.leios.play.dev.cardano.org/basic-faucet" target="_blank">https://faucet.leios.play.dev.cardano.org/basic-faucet</a>

 **Verify Registration**